rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Bladwell, C., Holmes, R., Zika, J., Griffies, S. and Kiss, A.: Time averaging for tendency budget analysis.
+Submitted to *Geoscientific Model Development*.

-* Holmes, R. and Malan, N.: Accurately diagnosing mixed layer tracer budgets and marine heatwave drivers in ocean models.
+* Holmes, R. and Malan, N.: [Accurately diagnosing mixed layer tracer budgets and marine heatwave drivers in ocean models](https://doi.org/10.22541/essoar.15005159/v1).
 Submitted to the **Journal of Advances in Modeling Earth Systems**.

 ### 2026